captainbrosset/cleanjs/README.md

 - file_data is of type utils.filedata.FileData
 - message_bag is of type utils.message.MessageBag

-Check the TODO.txt file to see which reviewers are currently planned for development.
+Check the TODO.md file to see which reviewers are currently planned for development.
 Other general features of the tool are also described in this file.